Epidemics on random intersection graphs: Main results and heuristics

-\begin{remark} Consider the graphs $G$ and $G'$ of the previous remark, and suppose that the infectious period $\mathcal{I}$ is constant, say $\mathbb{P}(\mathcal{I}=\iota)=1$.
-Then $G'$ is obtained from the directed version of $G$ by deleting directed edges independently, each with probability ${\rm e}^{-\iota}$.
+\begin{remark} Consider the graphs $G$ and $G'$ of the previous remark, and suppose that the infectious period $\mathcal{I}$ is constant, say $\mathbb {P}(\mathcal{I}=\iota)=1$.
+Then $G'$ is obtained from the directed version of $G$ by deleting directed edges independently, each with probability $\mathrm{e}^{-\iota}$.
 Thus, if $G''$ is obtained from $G'$ by reversing the direction of all arrows, then $G''$ and $G'$ are identically distributed, whence so are $T(m)$ and $S(m)$.
 It follows that in this case $\rho^b=\rho$.
 This argument breaks down when $\mathcal{I}$ is not constant.
-In that case, apart from the branching process $\mathcal{Z}^f$ being multitype, the directed edges from a given vertex in $G'$ are not independent, whence $T(m)$ and $S(m)$ have different distributions.
-Thus generally $\rho^b \ne \rho$. \end{remark}
+In that case, apart from the branching process $\mathcal{Z}^f$ being multitype, the presence/absence of directed edges from a given vertex in $G'$ are not independent, whence $T(m)$ and $S(m)$ have different distributions.
+Thus generally $\rho^b \ne\rho$. \end{remark}

-Now we describe the relationship between the backward branching process and the final outcome of an epidemic.
-Consider the epidemic model $\mathcal{E}^{(n)}(A,B,\mathcal{I})$ and suppose that the population size $n$ is large.
+Now we describe informally the relationship between the backward branching process and the final outcome of an epidemic.
+(This description assumes that there is no vertex with weight greater than $\log n$; the full argument is given in Section~\ref{pfinalsizethm}.)
+Consider the epidemic model $\mathcal{E}^{(n)}(A,B,\mathcal{I})$, and suppose that the population size $n$ is large.
 Choose an initially susceptible individual uniformly at random from all initial susceptibles, $j$ say, and construct its susceptibility set on a generation basis as described above for $\mathcal{Z}^b$.
-Stop this construction when the total size of the susceptibility set becomes greater than $\log n$ or when the susceptibility set process goes extinct, whichever occurs first.
-The susceptibility set process can be coupled to the backward branching process $\mathcal{Z}^b$ so that, with probability tending to $1$ as $n \to \infty$, the two coincide whilst their sizes are not greater than $\log n$.
-Also, the probability that the total progeny of $\mathcal{Z}^b$ is greater than $\log n$ tends to $\rho^b$ as $n \to \infty$.
+Stop this construction after $t_n=\lceil\log\log n\rceil$ generations or when the susceptibility set process goes extinct, whichever occurs first.
+The susceptibility set process can be coupled to the backward branching process $\mathcal{Z}^b$ so that, with probability tending to $1$ as $n \to\infty$, the two coincide over generations $0,1,\ldots,t_n$ and their common size at generation $t_n$ is not greater than $n^\varepsilon$ for any $\varepsilon>0$ (cf. the start of the proof of Lemma \ref{sizesus}).
+Also, if $R_*>1$, there exists $c>0$ such that the probability that $Z^b_{t_n}>(\log n)^c$ tends to $\rho^b$ as $n \to \infty$ (cf. Lemma \ref{sizesus}).